 “There is no fixed rule stating that flavor and aroma are enhanced in a cup of a certain color or shade,” recognized Piqueras-Fiszman.
 “In reality this varies depending on the type of food, but the truth is that, as this effect occurs, more attention should be paid to the color of the container as it has more potential than one could imagine.”

-In other experiments it has been demonstrated that strawberry mousse appears to be sweeter and more intense on a white plate compared to a black one.
+In other experiments, it has been demonstrated that strawberry mousse appears to be sweeter and more intense on a white plate compared to a black one.

-Green vs red button war
+Green vs. red: A call-to-action button war

 So what you think?
+Which button color won?

-Which one wins.
 Green or red, red or green?
 Read the following case studies and find out.

 Case study 1